enkhtulga-gantsagaan/test/README.md

 # Rector - Instant Upgrades and Automated Refactoring
-Rector instantly upgrades and refactors the PHP code of your application
+Rector instantly upgrades and refactors the PHP code of your application.

 ## Install
 ```bash